nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 fig.show()
 ```

-Here's the same data except each stack has been merged together into a single bar, now colored by the `type` column.
-Stacks with more blue than red and more red than green are now a blueish purple, for example.
+This next figure doesn't appear in the book as the book doesn't include much color.
+It's the same as the one above except each stack has been merged together into a single bar, now colored by the `type` column.
+Stacks with more blue (services) than red (industry) and more red than green (agriculture) are now a blueish purple, for example.
+I experimented with a continuous ternary color scale but I found the results too muddy to be attractive, and no more revealing of any patterns.
+I explored such continuous scales in my [application of ternary charts to election results](http://nicolas.kruchten.com/content/2014/01/mtlelection-ternary/).
+I should note that there's a nice-looking R package for continuous and discrete ternary color scales called [`{tricolore}`](https://github.com/jschoeley/tricolore).

+Looking at this chart, one can wonder if there's a relationship between department population and amount of agriculture: there's more green on the right of the chart.

 ```python
 fig = px.bar(wide_df, x=wide_df.index, y="total", color="type", hover_name="department",